Top 10 Things to Do with Your Family in Victoria

 For a relaxing afternoon with family, head to Beacon Hill Park where you will see totem poles, roaming peacocks, beautiful early spring blooms and stunning fountains.
 There's also a playground with a kid zone for climbing and playing.

-Stop in for lunch at Bubby’s Kitchen on Cook Street.
+Stop in for lunch at Big Wheel Burger on Cook Street.
 If the weather is nice, take your meal to go and enjoy a picnic at Willows Beach or Cadboro-Gyro Park.
 Both parks have large playgrounds and sandy beach access, perfect for playtime or a relaxing family stroll.
-There’s even a mini zip-line at Gyro Park.
+There's even a mini zip-line at Gyro Park.

 Feel like a local as you join in the hustle and bustle of the Victoria Public Market at the Hudson.
 The market is always buzzing with shoppers, and there is often live music and cooking demonstrations to enjoy.
 There are always lots of awesome local food vendors to choose from, too!

-Explore Maya: The Great Jaguar Rises at the Royal BC Museum.
+Explore the province's history at the Royal BC Museum.
 While you’re there, marvel at a movie in the IMAX theatre attached to the museum.
 There is usually a selection of feature films and documentaries to choose from.

 Located on the Saanich Peninsula (right next to the Victoria International Airport), the BC Aviation Museum is a great place to visit with family.
 Here, you'll see lots of cool aviation artifacts and over 20 restored aircraft displays.
 Ask one of their many knowledgeable tour guides to share stories of their own experiences or answer any questions that you have about items on display.

-For indoor family fun, hit up one of Greater Victoria’s many recreation centres.
-From swimming to ice skating, you’re sure to find an activity that everybody can agree on.
-You can also try one of Victoria’s escape rooms (Epic Escape Victoria, Trapped, Victoria Escape Games, Horror Escape Victoria) and work as a team to escape from a locked room before the clock runs out, or try indoor rock climbing at Crag X Climbing Gym or The Boulders Climbing Gym.
-For gaming lovers, head to Vic VR for a fun, virtual reality experience.
+For indoor family fun, hit up one of Greater Victoria's many recreation centres.
+From swimming to ice skating, you're sure to find an activity that everybody can agree on.
+You can also try one of Victoria's escape rooms like Horror Escape Victoria and work as a team to escape from a locked room before the clock runs out, or try indoor rock climbing at Crag X Climbing Gym or The Boulders Climbing Gym.
+For gaming lovers, head to Infusion VR Arcade for a fun, virtual reality experience.

 If the weather cooperates, a family bike ride in Victoria is always a wonderful way to see the city and spend some quality time with your loved ones.
-Rent bikes or sign up for a guided tour with Bike Tours Victoria.
+Rent bikes or sign up for a guided tour with The Pedaler Cycling Tours & Rentals.

 Tip: Check to see if your hotel offers free bike rentals!
 The Parkside Hotel & Spa has a fleet of bikes, helmets, and locks available for complimentary use by hotel guests.